EvangelosF/Munduruku_FST/README.md

 First of all, lexicons are declared by using *LEXICON* and then the name of it.

 The first lexicon is *Root*.
 Depending on the size of the transducer, words can be written inside the Root-lexicon.
-When working with multiple lexicons, it is require to declare them inside the Root-lexicon, otherwise they will not be recognized by the interface.
+When working with multiple lexicons, it is required to declare them inside the Root-lexicon, otherwise they will not be recognized by the interface.
 ```
 LEXICON Root
         Possessor_Index_Bound;